weijuey/tp/docs/UserGuide.md

 ### Adding additional notes to a contact : `note`

 Adds the given note under the contact.
+This command can be used in detailed view.

 Format: `note INDEX r/NOTES`